Does Pet Insurance Cover Parvo?

 1. 1

-Puppies between 6 weeks and 6 months old face the highest risk of contracting parvo and have lower survival rates than adult dogs.
+Puppies between six weeks and six months old are at the highest risk of contracting parvo and have lower survival rates than adult dogs.
 Unvaccinated adult dogs can also get parvo, though they're less vulnerable than puppies.
 If you have a young puppy or recently adopted a dog, pet insurance with parvo coverage becomes more valuable.

 2. 2